murkl/arch-os/docs/TRANSLATING.md

 make check     # refuses a stale template and a broken placeholder
 ```

-`make locales` needs `gettext`.
+`make locales` needs `gettext` and the runtime, which the Makefile downloads.
 It calls `msgmerge`, which keeps every translation whose English is unchanged, marks the ones whose English moved as fuzzy and drops nothing silently.

 **Note:** _`make check` in a module's folder reports coverage per language, which is how a catalog that has fallen behind gets noticed._